frederikhoengaard/dk-property-trades/README.md

 # DK Property Trades 1992-2023

-A curated data set of 1.2 million Danish residential real estate trades in the period 1992-2023 compiled from recordings of deeds (tinglysningsdata) and the [BBR registry](https://bbr.dk).
+A curated data set of 1,132,374 Danish residential real estate trades in the period 1992-2023 compiled from recordings of deeds (tinglysningsdata) and the [BBR registry](https://bbr.dk).
 Read more about the curation in the following.

 The data set is intended for exploratory modelling of residential real estate price estimation.
 I think this represents an interesting departure fora data science project, particularly for those with an interest in geospatial data science.